richytong/functionalthreading/README.md

 ### reduce(argument, function, /[, initial])
 ### reduce(function, /[, initial])
-Reduce an list or tuple to a single value (accumulator).
+Reduce a list or tuple to a single value (accumulator).

-A reducer is a function that specifies an accumulator and a given element of an list or tuple, and returns an accumulator.
+A reducer is a function that specifies an accumulator and a given element of a list or tuple, and returns an accumulator.
 Each reducer invocation happens sequentially.

 ```python
 # add is a reducer